Thursday, June 27, 2013

 I heard his words and hung on

-I ignored his actions and paid prices
+I ignored his actions and paid the prices

 I said I would never leave him